gilnobrega/proper_filesize/README.md

   * Parsing Long-Format Strings: Parse strings with long-form units.
   * Converting Units with Explicit Unit Conversion: Convert between different units directly.

+## API Documentation

+For detailed information about all classes and methods, see the full [API documentation](https://pub.dev/documentation/proper_filesize/latest/).

 ## Contributions

-We welcome your contributions\!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on [GitHub](https://github.com/gilnobrega/proper_filesize).
+We welcome contributions\!
+Whether you have a bug report, a feature request, or want to contribute code, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/gilnobrega/proper_filesize).